seadowg/pharrell/README.md

 ### Constructor Injection

-When you're working with objects that have to be a black box (like a Rails controller for instance) you will need to inject dependencies like in the basic example before.
+When you're working with objects that have to be a black box (like a Rails controller for instance) you will need to inject dependencies artificially like in the basic example before.
 It's a lot nicer to be able to design your other objects so their dependencies are injected directly into their constructor i.e. they do not cheat.
-This will make your components easier reason about and easier to test.
+This will make your components easier to reason about and easier to test.

-We can break the previous time code into into its object to achieve this:
+We can break the previous example into its object to achieve this:

 ```ruby
 class PrettyTime